Vanderbilt leads stacked field at SEC Tournament

 Vanderbilt’s blazing second half of the season has turned the Commodores into one of the favorites to win the Southeastern Conference tournament this week in Hoover, Alabama.

-The Commodores (45-10, 23-7 SEC) won their first regular-season league title since 2013 by winning 14 of their final 15 league games, dominating foes with a powerful offense that paired well with solid pitching and defense.
+The Commodores (45-10, 23-7 SEC) captured their first regular-season league title since 2013 by winning 14 of their final 15 league games, dominating foes with a powerful offense alongside solid pitching and defense.
 Vanderbilt, Arkansas, Georgia and Mississippi State are the top four seeds in the tournament.

 Vanderbilt coach Tim Corbin said that while his team earned the top seed with consistent play over the past six weeks, it would be foolish to consider the Commodores an overwhelming favorite.